bartenbach/buttbutt/README.md

 ![Real photograph of buttbutt](buttbot.gif "Real photographs of buttbutt")

 ## Download

+IRCbutt is built using OpenJDK 1.8

 You can test it here: http://alureon.net/irc/

 (Or you can just join #afterlunch on freenode)

 Download builds here: http://alureon.net/ircbutt (or check the releases tab on Github)

-IRCbutt is built using OpenJDK 1.8

-## Special Thanks:
+## Running

-- *BullShark* - for ideas, showing me buttbot, and the name 'buttbutt'
-- *Klong* - for tons of contributions and several commits
-- *ebolahats* - for being a rubber duck
-- *MandL27* - for breaking the bot and pointing out what's annoying
+Run with `java -jar IRCbutt*.jar`

+You can specify a log level as an argument.
+Supported levels are TRACE, DEBUG, INFO, WARNING, ERROR, or INFO.
+The default log level is INFO.

+`java -jar IRCbutt*.jar DEBUG`

 ## Usage:
 Most commands start with `!` followed by the command name, then arguments.